Weronika-Przedworska/assignment-2/README.md

+# new feature
+added a line from CMU to my house

 # Excel to Folium Map Generator

 A Python script that parses an Excel spreadsheet with multiple tabs containing different types of map data and creates an interactive Folium map.